JDHuber23/Chess-GUI/README.md

 Rules that were left out on purpose for simplicity:
   1. Pawns can also become rooks, knights, or bishops when they reach the other side of the board
-    It's ALMOST always best to become a queen anyways
+    It's usually best to become a queen
   2. 3 move repetition draw
   3. 50 moves without a pawn move or a capture draw
   4. Move timer